tdaron/bridger/README.md

 ## The Saga of Yevgeny's Bridge Problem...

-Meet Yevgeny.
-Yevgeny has a T-80 battle tank and a penchant for, let's say, energetic infrastructure testing.
-While using a certain beam bridge over the Dnieper for target practice, his expert marksmanship (with a 125mm explosive shell, no less) takes out the central beam.
+Yevgeny has a T-80 battle tank and a penchant for energetic infrastructure testing.
+While using a certain beam bridge over a tributary of the Dnieper for target practice, his expert marksmanship pierces one of the beams right in the middle.
 Boom.

-To his surprise, the bridge, though wounded, defiantly remains standing.
-Before Yevgeny can deliver a coup de grâce, his lieutenant radios in: "Forget the fireworks, Yevgeny, we need to cross that river and visit the next village!"
+To his surprise, the bridge, though damaged, remains standing.
+Before Yevgeny can deliver a coup de grâce, his lieutenant radios in: "Yevgeny, you need to cross that river and attack the next village!"

 Oops.
-The critical question arises: Can this spectacularly damaged bridge handle the hefty weight of Yevgeny's T-80?
+The critical question arises: Can this damaged bridge handle the weight of Yevgeny's T-80?
 That's what this project aims to find out (through the magic of finite element analysis, of course!).

 ## Table of Contents